vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Negates all natural immunities for affected stacks.
 (Orb of Vulnerability)

-- subtype: 0 - battle-wide immunity negation, 1 - negation only for enemy stacks
+- subtype:
+- - immunityBattleWide: Entire battle will be affected by bonus
+- - immunityEnemyHero: Only enemy hero will be affected by bonus

 ### OPENING_BATTLE_SPELL